negri/wotclans/README.md

 ## FAQ

-1) Can I copy your project, database, and open up my version of it with beer, hooks and ads?
+1) Can I copy your project, database, and open up my version of it with beer, hookers and ads?

    Sure!
 By all means!
 It's MIT licensed.